steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 ## 3. Conclusion

 I hope you made it work.
-It has been a long time when I made these configuration files.
-So I wanted to make a simple post to explain how they are made and imporve it later also with updated contents.
+It has been a long time after I made these configuration files.
+So I wanted to make a simple post to explain the workflow to make it work.

 In the later [React blog posts], we will learn how to use a [Formik], [Yup] and [React Text Mask] etc. You will learn how to make a decent React form example with them.

 If you want the latest contents from Steadylearner, follow me at [Twitter] or star [React Rust].

-Do you need **a Full Stack React Developer**?
+Do you need **a Full Stack Developer**?
 Contact me with [LinkedIn] or [Twitter] and I will help you.

 You can invite me to work with your team.
 I can learn fast if there is a reason for that.